bvirxx/bLUe_PYSIDE/README.md

 ## DESCRIPTION

  bLUe proposes a modular and comprehensive GUI for photo edition, featuring a large set of controls as adjustment layers, including
- 3D LUTs and 2.5D LUTs.
+ 3D LUTs, 2.5D LUTs, 2D curves and 1D curves for various color models.

 A 3D LUT is a table representing a 3D cube of color nodes.
 Image pixels are associated to nodes, based on their color, and changes are applied to each node individually,